-We have also prepared a Municipal Neighbourhood Safer Places Plan.
-For more information about NSP-PLR’s, visit the website CFA Safer Places
+We have also prepared a Bushfire Place of Last Resort Plan.
+For more information about BPLR’s, visit the website CFA Safer Places.

-The Wellington Municipal Fire Management Planning Committee (MFMPC) has an obligation to contribute towards community fire safety.
-The Committee recognises the potential threat that fire poses to the community and aims to reduce this threat by developing and implementing the Municipal Fire Management Plan.
+The Wellington Municipal Fire Management Planning Committee (MFMPC) recognises and evaluates the potential threats that fires pose to the community.
+They work to reduce these threats by developing and implementing the Municipal Fire Management Plan.

-The Committee oversees the plan and is made up of representatives from Council, Country Fire Authority (staff & volunteers), Forest Fire Management Victoria (Department of Environment, Land, Water and Planning & Parks Victoria), VicRoads, Victoria Police and Hancock Victoria Plantations.
+The Committee is made up of representatives from Council, Country Fire Authority (both staff & volunteers), Forest Fire Management Victoria (Department of Environment, Land, Water and Planning), Parks Victoria, VicRoads, Victoria Police, Victoria State Emergency Service, Department of Defence and Hancock Victoria Plantations.

-The plan is aimed at ensuring that individuals and government agencies within Wellington Shire are aware of potential fire risks and understand their roles and responsibilities for mitigating these risks.
-You may access the plan by clicking on the link below.
+The plan aims to ensure that individuals and government agencies within Wellington Shire recognise potential fire risks and understand their roles and responsibilities for these risks.

 Municipal Fire Management Plan (4MB)